evangodon/ssh-app-scrum-poker/slides.md

 ---

-# The process I went through
+# The process of building it

-## Is this even possible?
+## Verify this was even possible
 - No official support for multi-users apps
 - Ensure every user has their own UI
 - Challenges with syncing UI